keenlabs/razor/README.md

     write_key: write_key_here
     read_key: read_key_here
 ```

+##### How to invoke

+python razor.py --run-config /path/to/run/config --lib-config /path/to/lib/config

 That's it.
 Look at individual jobs to discover what parameters they support for their YAML files.
 We run this on
 various servers by setting up cron jobs.